 Through process improvement techniques, companies aim to improve internal workflows, which in turn improves product service and quality, reduces billing cycles, and improves delivery times.
 Depending on the aim of process improvement initiatives they are classified into the following types:

 Cost cutting – Restructuring key business processes is an effective way to streamline processes.
 It also helps ascertain process redundancies that lead to increasing costs.
-Unnecessary tasks are eliminated through restructuring, which paves way for optimal resource allocation.
+Unnecessary tasks are eliminated through restructuring, which paves the way for optimal resource allocation.

 Improving communication – Process improvements also aim to establish a clear communication stream within the process.
 Unlike manually operated processes that entail several rounds of email communication, process automation decreases the volume of email exchanges and contact touchpoints between workers and departments.
 Communication streamlining can be achieved by special software that helps employees see and share necessary information.
 Using this software cross-departmental alignment and transparency can be improved considerably.

 Process visualization – Visualization of processes can be done via process mapping.
-Process models can greatly simplify auditing and make improvements, and identify bottlenecks as they arise.
+Process models can greatly simplify auditing make improvements, and identify bottlenecks as they arise.

 Process Improvement Techniques